 - Long Term Gain if you held shares for more than 24 months

-The new ITR Utility shows the details that needs to be filled for Capital Gains
+The new ITR Utility shows the details that need to be filled for Capital Gains

 Capital Gains in Old ITR